 Fitting the hitch to a vehicle is a matter of compatibility.
 With the correct model, there are just a few bolt holes that need to be filled and tightened with a fastener.
 For the most part, installation can take around 20 or 30 minutes when doing the task by yourself, but we recommend having some extra help to make the task go faster.

 Build quality is good overall, but some parts may need some cleaning ahead of time.
 The fasteners, for example, can have some encrusted dirt around the threads that prevent them from easily screwing into the bolt holes completely.
 The design of the hitch also hangs lower than most factory models, which may create the need for an adapter to keep a trailer level.

-While the mounting design differs slightly between tow vehicles, the overall design and construction of the hitch itself is almost identical between the different vehicle models.
+While the mounting design differs slightly between tow vehicles, the overall design and construction of the hitch itself are almost identical between the different vehicle models.
 The receiver hitch is the bulkiest part of the hitch, offering plenty of surface area for the hitch ball to be secured for heavy hauls.
 The black powder paint coat is also good and durable to protect the underlying steel.